henridd/ProjectDMG/README.md

 **ProjectDMG is a C# coded emulator of the Nintendo Game Boy wich was originally codenamed Dot Matrix Game (DMG).**

-*This is a personal project with the scope to learn about hardware and the development of emulators.*

 ProjectDMG dosn't use any external dependency and uses rather simplistyc C# code.

 All the CPU opcodes are implemented and it passes Blaarg tests.